ryukoposting/daydream2hid/README.md

 # Building

 I developed this firmware using an [nRF52840 DK].
-You should be able to use any board [supported by Zephyr] as long as it has Bluetooth, USB host, and a couple LEDs.
+You should be able to use any board [supported by Zephyr] as long as it has Bluetooth, USB, and a couple LEDs.
 You'll have to add your own overlay file in the `boards/` directory if you aren't using an nRF52840 DK.